-Administrator Enter a New Password for the administrator login name and Password: then retype the new password in the Confirm Password textbox.
+Administrator Enter a new password for the Administrator Login Name Password: and then retype the new password in the Confirm Password textbox.
 The administrator can make changes to the settings.

-Enable Remote Remote management allows the DIR-615 to be configured Management: from the Internet by a web browser.
+Enable Remote Remote management allows the DIR-600 to be configured Management: from the Internet by a web browser.
 A username and password is still required to access the Web-Management interface.
 In general, only a member of your network can browse the built-in web pages to perform Administrator tasks.
 This feature enables you to perform Administrator tasks from the remote (Internet) host.

 IP Allowed to The Internet IP address of the computer that has access to Access: the Broadband Router.
-If you leave this field blank or type 0.0.0.0, then any computer will be able to access the Router.
-This would present a security risk and is not recommended.
+If you input an asterisk (\) into this field, then any computer will be able to access the Router.
+Putting an asterisk (\) into this field would present a security risk and is not recommended.

-HTTP Port: The port number used to access the DIR-615.
-For example: http://x.x.x.x:8080 whereas x.x.x.x is the WAN IP address of the DIR-615 and 8080 is the port used for the Web-Management interface.
+Port: The port number used to access the DIR-600.
+For example: http://x.x.x.x:8080 whereas x.x.x.x is the WAN IP address of the DIR-600 and 8080 is the port used for the Web-Management interface.